ConnaaaR69/PySeeder/readme.md

 **Step 5**: Paste the following column names into the "Column names" box: f_name,l_name,position,cap,age

 Note: The column names may have to be changed if you named them differently in step 0

+## Future features:
+- automatically push to database
+- generate id (already works) so that you don't have to define columns